-5.8.2 Create ridges
+5.9.2 Create ridges

 Under the item Create ridges automatically, you can choose whether your splint should have a posterior ridge or whether the posterior teeth should remain free.
-If you want a posterior ridge, you can enter the desired values for the raise and the width in mm, see Fig. 35.
+If you want a posterior ridge, you can enter the desired values for the raise and the width in mm, see image 40.
 For ridges in the anterior region, the procedure is the same as for ridges in the posterior region.
 Here you can select whether an anterior, canine or posterior guide is to be created.
-Then click on Apply and the ridge appears in light green according to the values entered with the control points included, see image 36.

-image 36: LEFT: Input area for ridges.
+First, the width is automatically adjusted based on the tooth width thanks to the A.I.
+However, if you then click on Apply, the image 40: LEFT: Input area for ridges.
 RIGHT: Posterior tooth build-up according to the values entered.